FullSpectrumWebForms/FullSpectrumWebForms/README.md

 ## Using the template project

-To easily start a new project with FSW, use the pre-configured made [Template project](https://github.com/FullSpectrumWebForms/FullSpectrumWebForms/wiki/Starting-a-project-from-template) !
+To easily start a new project with FSW, use the pre-configured [Template project](https://github.com/FullSpectrumWebForms/FullSpectrumWebForms/wiki/Starting-a-project-from-template) !

 ## Building the source on Windows: